leachryanb/npm-preinstall/README.md

 * Where `packageName` is the exact `name` property from the package.json or bower.json file and where `packageTag` is the exact tag reference in the target repo.
 * Reads in dependency package versions from a build.properties.json file and updates the same packages found in package.json and bower.json, parsing url refs as necessary.
 * Works in conjunction with the grunt-eis-release plugin, the output of which is a build.properties.json file, but any build process which deposits that file with the appropriate versions in the downstream working directory will work.

+### Options:
+The only argument available in this version is `--test`.
+If specified, stdout will log the actions, but not actually rewrite any files (`package.json`, `bower.json`).

+### Roadmap:
+In future, this utility may support specifying the filename and file format of the properties file.